Coronavirus: Current Information and Advice

 We appreciate that this is a very difficult situation and we are doing our best to accommodate individual needs.
 Please contact our Nurse in Charge for guidance on 0113 218 5500 (24 hours a day).

 Changes to Services

 St Gemma’s care continues as fully as possible in these unprecedented circumstances.
 The current status of our services is as follows:

 - The St Gemma’s community team continues to operate and will continue to see patients in the community, as and when appropriate.

-- Activity within our Academic Unit is also suspended until further notice*.
-If you have a booking, or are due to attend an event, conference or training, you will be contacted shortly. *Training for medical students and nurses on placement continues as normal.
+- On-site activity within our Academic Unit is suspended until further notice*.
+We are running a number virtual training courses, please visit our palliative care training courses webpage for more information. *Training for medical students and nurses on placement continues as normal.
 For any queries about our Academic Unit activity, please contact 0113 218 5500 during usual office hours.